im-api/ig-bot/README.md

 2. Edit Hashtags.py to Your Fav Hashtags
 3. Edit Comments.py to Your fav Comments
 4. Run Command ``` python3 ib.py  ``` and Follow the Process

+### Do You Have Issues With Script?
+if you see any issues in script , just open an issues. i will answer as soon as possible